-Updating the BIOS using the ASUS EZ Flash 2 utility
+Updating the BIOS using the ASUS EZ Flash 3 utility

-ASUS EZ Flash 2 allows you to update the BIOS without having to use a bootable floppy disk or an OS-based utility.
+ASUS EZ Flash 3 allows you to update the BIOS without having to use a bootable floppy disk or an OS-based utility.

-Before you start using this utility, download the latest BIOS from the ASUS website at www.asus.com/support.
+• Before you start using this utility, download the latest BIOS from the ASUS website at www.asus.com/support.

-To use this BIOS update method:
+To use this BIOS update method with USB:

-- 1. Insert the USB flash drive that contains the BIOS file. - 2.
-Enter the Advanced Mode of the BIOS setup program.
-Go to the Tool menu to select ASUS EZ Flash Utility and then press <Enter> to enable it.
+- 1. Enter the Advanced Mode of the BIOS setup program.
+Go to the Tool menu to select ASUS EZ Flash Utility and then press <Enter> to enable it. - 2.
+Insert the USB flash drive that contains the BIOS file. - 3.
+Select "by USB"

-- 3. Press <Tab> to switch to the Drive field. - 4.
-Press the Up/Down arrow keys to find the USB flash drive that contains the latest BIOS, and then press <Enter>. - 5.
-Press <Tab> to switch to the Folder Info field. - 6.
-Press the Up/Down arrow keys to find the BIOS file, and then press to perform the BIOS update process.
+- 4. Press <Tab> to switch to the Drive field. - 5.
+Press the Up/Down arrow keys to find the USB flash drive that contains the latest BIOS, and then press <Enter>. - 6.
+Press <Tab> to switch to the Folder Info field. - 7.
+Press the Up/Down arrow keys to find the BIOS file, and then press <Enter> to perform the BIOS update process.
 Reboot the system when the update process is complete.